mitchLui/bingo_app/README.md

-# Bingo App
+# Mark Six

+**This project was originally a commission but project was abandoned by client.
+Further development might take place but is unlikely.**

-A Python App for playing a version of bingo.
+A Python app for playing a variation of the Mark Six game.

 ---